Which city is cheaper, Bratislava or Athens?

 Bratislava is a great destination for shopping.
 Shopping has come to life here, with three large shopping malls and many shopping streets where you'll find local boutiques.
 The city has both global brands as well as more traditional shops where you can buy local items.
 Popular things to purchase while you're in town include traditional clothing, wooden crosses, corn husk dolls, and local alcohol such as slivovica.

-Bratislava is a family-friendly place to visit.
+Bratislava is a family-friendly city.
 Kids and adults alike will appreciate the lack of tourist crowds when compared to other European cities, even during school holidays.
 You can explore the city and enjoy a laid back vibe without the chaos of navigating through tour groups and large crowds.
 There's also a nice old town as well as gardens, playgrounds, palaces, and the Bratislava Castle.

-Athens and Bratislava both fun destinations for a couple.
+Athens and Bratislava both notable destinations for a couple.

 Athens is a good city for couples to visit.
 The city is historical, fascinating, and romantic, making it a beautiful place to explore as a couple.